Marketing has become a big part of school communications, particularly in districts where parents have a choice where to send their children.

 - Regularly scheduled newsletters for school-wide communication.
 Aim to keep these short and to-the-point, as information can be lost in long-winded, multi-page newsletters

 - Methods for teachers and coaches to communicate specific information to smaller groups of parents on a regular basis

 - Online sign-up systems to reach and include working parents

 - Translation tools or staff to communicate with parents who may not speak or read English

 - A central place for parents to receive and find current and past information.
-Sending out the majority of electronic information through a communication platform like School Deets is helpful for organization.
+Sending out the majority of electronic information through a communication platform like Digital Deets is helpful for organization.